opengisch/QField-docs/documentation/how-to/pg-service.en.md

     3. Click on "Add New Secret" and choose the second option "Add a pg_service.conf configuration"
     4. Now you have two options:
           - Enter your database information again (host, port, SSL mode, password, username) OR
-          - Click on advanced editor and simply copy the lines from your previously established servicefile.
+          - Click on advanced editor and simply copy your service configuration from the PG service parser plugin.
-          **Note:** You can also just use the clipboard function inside the PG service parser plugin

     !![Add the secret](../assets/images/service_config_file_004.png,350px)

 ### Advanced Configuration Details

+If you are not using the PG Service Parser Plugin some additional steps need to be taken, depending on your operating system.

 #### Storage Paths